Help Our Reefs

 Don't Drop Anchor, Tie Up to a MOORING BUOY!

-Palm Beach County manages a system of mooring buoys at locations listed below so that boaters, divers, and fisherman can safely moor their vessels to protect offshore reefs.
+Palm Beach County manages a system of mooring buoys at locations listed below so that boaters, divers, and fisherman can safely moor vessels 35 feet or smaller to protect offshore reefs.
 These buoys range from 12 feet to 25 feet deep, are available to the public for use on a first come, first serve basis, require no payment or fee, are designed to handle only one boat at a time, and overnight mooring is prohibited.

 2 Mooring Buoys